mozman/ezdxf/docs/source/tutorials/radius_dimension.rst

 =========== ==============================================================================================
 tmove       ``0`` to keep dim line with text, this is the best setting for text inside
-            to preserves appearance of the DIMENSION entity, if editing DIMENSION afterwards in BricsCAD or AutoCAD. dimtix      ``1`` to force text inside dimatfit    ``0`` to force text inside, required by BricsCAD and AutoCAD
+            to preserve appearance of the DIMENSION entity, if editing afterwards in BricsCAD or AutoCAD. dimtix      ``1`` to force text inside dimatfit    ``0`` to force text inside, required by BricsCAD and AutoCAD